-In 2013 The Blues Foundation inducted Walker into The Blues Hall Of Fame.
-"I am honored to be in the company of the great artists already inducted," Walker said at the time.
-"I hope to live up to the honor."
-Joining the ranks of previous inductees including B.B.
-King, Hound Dog Taylor, Koko Taylor, Willie Dixon, Muddy Waters, Etta James, Howlin' Wolf and other blues greats while still at the peak of his musical powers, is, as Walker says, "a dream come true."
+In 2013 The Blues Foundation inducted Walker into The Blues Hall of Fame.
+“I am honored to be in the company of the great artists already inducted,” Walker said at the time.
+“I hope to live up to the honor.”
+Joining the ranks of previous inductees, including B.B.
+King, Hound Dog Taylor, Koko Taylor, Willie Dixon, Muddy Waters, Etta James, Howlin’ Wolf and other blues greats, while still at the peak of his musical powers is, according to Walker, “a dream come true.”

-With each subsequent release, Walker's audience continues to grow, as his touring schedule continues to expand.
-He's played all over the U.S. and Canada, major European festivals including The North Sea Jazz Festival, Glastonbury, Notodden and Montreux, as well as festivals in Japan, Australia, Taiwan, Ireland, Turkey and Brazil.
-Now, with Hornet's Nest, Walker is excited about bringing even more people to his music.
-"Blues is a big tent," he says, "morphing into a bigger tent.
-Young folks like good blues when they hear it, and I'm here to make sure they want to listen."
+With each subsequent release Walker’s audience continues to grow as his touring schedule expands.
+He’s played all over the U.S. and Canada, major European festivals including The North Sea Jazz Festival, Glastonbury, Notodden and Montreux, as well as festivals in Japan, Australia, Taiwan, Ireland, Turkey and Brazil.
+Now, with Hornet’s Nest, Walker is excited about bringing even more people to his music.
+“Blues is a big tent,” he says, “morphing into a bigger tent.
+Young folks like good blues when they hear it, and I’m here to make sure they want to listen.”

 NPR Music has called Walker “a legendary boundary-pushing icon of modern blues,” and he is already being referred to within the blues world as a living legend.
 However, at this stage of his life, Walker profoundly shares, “I’d really like to inspire younger musicians to carry on the legacy of blues/roots music – but play and do it your way – don’t be afraid to mix it up.
 There’s no right or wrong way, just the way you wanna express yourself.
 And above all, ENJOY YOURSELF.”